Australia’s role in vaccinating the world against COVID-19

 Education: 1.5 billion children have been impacted by school closures due to COVID-19.
 463 million children have been unable to access remote learning due to a lack of internet access at home.

-Food Security: Between 720 and 811 million people in the world faced hunger in 2020 – as many as 161 million more than in 2019, before the pandemic.
+Food Security: Up to 811 million people in the world faced hunger in 2021 – as many as 161 million more than in 2019, before the pandemic.

 Mortality: The existing health situation in low income countries is shocking.
 Maternal mortality is 70 times higher than in Australia.
 Neonatal mortality is 11 times higher than in Australia.
 The mortality rate for children under five is 18 times higher than in Australia and life expectancy is 18 years shorter.
 This will only get worse the longer health systems in low income countries are impacted by COVID-19.